bliutwo/leetcode_sols/leetcode_memo.md

   - To determine if a graph is bipartite, color a node one color, then color its connected nodes (neighbors, which are connected by edges) another color.
 If at any point you want to color a node the opposite color, it's not bipartite.

 - Talk it out: How do you initialize a set with elements?
-  - Declare the (empty) set, make a vector of the elements, then use the vector to initialize the set.
+  - (Declare the (empty) set), make a vector of the elements, then use the vector to (initialize the set / ) make a set of the elements.

 - What are the 13 most useful methods of an STL deque?
   - size()